TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 - changing a part of an object will change the whole object
 - max file size to store is 5 terabytes
 - can version objects and create multiple buckets and store them across different classes or tiers of data
+- **Versioning**- organise and manage the data to ensure you can recover data if something gets deleted or overwritten
 - create permissions for who can read/write objects
 - stores unlimited amount of data at any scale
 - **Multipart upload API**- can upload single object as a set of parts, like a continous flow of data